DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    * - |mergedFeatures| :ref:`Merged Features <merged_renderer>`
      -
      -
-     - Single or multi-parties Polygon
+     - Polygon
    * - |invertedSymbol| :ref:`Inverted Polygons <inverted_polygon_renderer>`
      -
      -
-     - Single or multi-parties Polygon
+     - Polygon
    * - |25dSymbol| :ref:`2.5D <2.5_D_rendering>`
      -
      -
-     - Single or multi-parties Polygon
+     - Polygon
    * - :ref:`Embedded Symbols <embedded_renderer>`
      - Displays embedded per-feature styling information for formats that support it.
      -
-     - Point, Line, Polygon of single or multi parties
+     - Point, Line, Polygon

-Combining symbols properties with aforementioned rendering types, you can create more such as:
+You can overload any of these default renderers with the layer or symbols properties and create much more complex and fine tuned map reenderings.
+These can be:

 * Scale-based symbology: symbols properties vary depending on the map canvas scale
 * Proportional symbols: symbol size reflects the value of the features; no grouping.
 * multivariate analysis:
-* advanced symbologies: data-defined XXX
+* advanced symbologies: density points, fill

+There is no continuous color renderer, because it is in fact only a special case of the graduated renderer.
+The categorized and graduated renderers can be created by specifying a symbol and a color ramp - they will set the colors for symbols appropriately.
+For each data type (points, lines and polygons), vector symbol layer types are available.
+Depending on the chosen renderer, the dialog provides different additional sections.

 .. note::